 Erin woke up suddenly.
 Her hand was burning.

-Though her head felt like fog she couldn’t fall back to sleep.
+Though her head felt like fog, she couldn’t fall back asleep.
 Instead, Erin just sat and cradled her hand again.
-She couldn’t move it or the pain would get worse, but sleeping or relaxing was beyond her as well.
+She couldn’t move it or the pain would get worse, but sleeping or relaxing were beyond her as well.
 She could only sit in agony.

 Bit by bit, the pain faded away.
 Maybe it was her waking up, or maybe she just got numb.